joeldrapper/literal/docs/result.md

 ### `map`

 You can think of the result box like an Array.
 It might be an empty Array, or it could contain a Cat.
-In either case, you can use `map` to transform the contents of the box.
+In either case, you can use `map` to transform the contents of the box (if there are any contents).

 If the box is a failure, the map does nothing and simply returns itself.
 However, if the box is a success, the map yields the value to the block and returns the result wrapped in a new success box.